-TSR measures the change in value of an investment over a period of time, representing the return that an investor receives from changes in share price and dividends paid.
+TSR measures the change in value of an investment over time, representing the return that an investor receives from changes in share price and dividends paid.
 Relative TSR measures the performance of a company against its business competitors, and rewards industry out-performance.

-We calculated TSR for the period ending December 31, 2019 for the 2017 PSU grant as follows:
+We calculated TSR for the period ending December 31, 2020 for the 2018 PSU grant as follows: